$201 cardboard box among Silicon Valley Bank-branded items for sale on eBay

 The seller of a $50 used, blue SVB coffee mug claims to have been an employee at the failed bank:

-I worked for Silicon Valley Bank in the Enterprise Business Analytics team as a data scientist,” the alleged former employee wrote.
+I worked for Silicon Valley Bank in the Enterprise Business Analytics team as a data scientist.
 I am utterly shocked by what has happened and am extremely concerned about the future.
 Buying this mug helps me out but also gets you a piece of history to one of the fastest banking failures in US history.

 Standing out from the tumblers, T-shirts and hats, however, was a teal cardboard box with the white and black SVB logo.